Never Ending Tour: Band

 For a two and a half year period, between 2003 and 2006, Dylan ceased playing guitar, and stuck solely to the keyboard during concerts.
 Various rumors circulated as to why Dylan gave up guitar during this period, none very reliable.
 According to David Gates, a Newsweek reporter who interviewed Dylan in 2004, "basically it has to do with his guitar not giving him quite the fullness of sound he was wanting at the bottom.
 He's thought of hiring a keyboard player so he doesn't have to do it himself, but hasn't been able to figure out who.
 Most keyboard players, he says, like to be soloists, and he wants a very basic sound".
 Dylan's touring band typically features two guitarists along with a multi-instrumentalist who plays pedal & lap steel, mandolin, banjo, violin and viola.
 From 2002 to 2005, Dylan's keyboard had a piano sound.
 In 2006, this was changed to an organ sound.
 At the start of his Spring 2007 tour in Europe, Dylan once again began playing guitar.
 The last time Dylan played an acoustic guitar live was at the White House's Celebration of Music from the Civil Rights concert in 2010.
-As of the most recent leg of the Never Ending Tour, in fall 2019, he mostly played piano but would also occasionally play songs on electric guitar and take center-stage with just his harmonica and microphone.
+As of the most recent leg of the Never Ending Tour, in summer 2025, he mostly played an upright piano but would also occasionally play electric guitar.

-The most recent leg of the Never Ending Tour, in the Fall of 2019, consisted of the following members:
+The most recent leg of the Never Ending Tour, in the summer of 2025, consisted of the following members: